liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/02-benefits-of-liferay-7-for-liferay-6-developers/00-benefits-of-liferay-7-for-liferay-6-developers-intro.markdown

 Liferay has always been simple and lean, compared to the proprietary alternatives; this version widens the gap even more.

-@product-full@ 7 is simpler than its predecessors, thanks to a streamlined and modular architecture.
+@product-ver@ is simpler than its predecessors, thanks to a streamlined and modular architecture.
 In addition, many Liferay specific ways of creating extensions and applications have evolved to follow official or de-facto standards.
 As a result, developers can now more easily reuse their existing knowledge and use what they learn developing for Liferay outside of it.

-@product-full@ 7 is also leaner.
+@product-ver@ is also leaner.
 Its modularized core allows developers and system administrators to remove parts they don't need or don't want; this facilitates deployment, reduces startup times and memory footprints, and results in more efficiencies and performance improvements.